Jim and the Flims, by Rudy Rucker

 Jim and the Flims

-Summary of Jim and the Flims
+Browse Jim and the Flims as a free webpage.

+Jim and the Flims is set in Santa Cruz, California . . . and in the afterlife.
 Jim Oster ruptures the membrane between our world and afterworld (a.k.a.
 Flimsy), creating a two-way tunnel between them.
-Jim’s wife Val is killed in the process, and Jim finds himself battling his grief, and an invasion of the Flims—who resemble blue baboons and flying beets.
+His wife is killed in the process.
+And now Jim faces an invasion of the Flims—who resemble blue baboons and flying beets.